 The ultrasound is a valuable tool used in all patients that present with specific cardiac symptoms such as chest pain, chest tightness, shortness of breath, palpitations or blackouts.

 The results of the ultrasound will be immediately available and verbally reported to you.
-A formal report will be sent to your local doctor within 7 working days.
+A formal report will be sent to the referring doctor within 7 working days.

 If you have any concerns regarding your echocardiogram, or would like to provide feedback about the procedure, click here.